jaredpar/jaredpar.github.io/_posts/2008-12-12-notimplementedexception-vs-notsupportedexception.md

-However I was also not very familiar with [NotSupportedException](http://msdn.microsoft.com/en- us/library/system.notsupportedexception.aspx) and decided to investigate a bit more.??
-After all, part of the fun of blogging is being wrong in a very public fashion and this was certainly a golden opportunity.??
+However I was also not very familiar with [NotSupportedException](http://msdn.microsoft.com/en- us/library/system.notsupportedexception.aspx) and decided to investigate a bit more.
+After all, part of the fun of blogging is being wrong in a very public fashion and this was certainly a golden opportunity.
 The post was commenting on API design, what better way to be wrong than with a different API design issue?